jackh54/MythicalDash/.github/README.md

 Page dialogs are a simple method to navigate into the dash by using page ids!

 ## Why shall i use them?
-Well you do not have to use them if you do not want to use them, but there are just for developers or ppl that get annoyed in trying to find something in the UI!
+Well you do not have to use them if you do not want to use them, but there are just for legacyers or ppl that get annoyed in trying to find something in the UI!

 ## Are there some reservations?
 Yes here there are: